What it Means to Decide

 Failing to honor your word weakens subsequent commitments.
 Telling yourself, “But this time I really mean it,” is not an effective rescue.
 On the other hand, each victory, no matter how small, enhances the power of your will.

-Understand this: Once you decide, you must permit no exceptions to occur!
+Once you decide, you must permit no exception!
+Don't Be Reasonable!!!

 Typically, one decides to control an impulsive behavior when its costs are more salient than its benefits.
 Your commitment is your promise to adhere to the plan in all circumstances.
 Willpower is the measure of your ability to deliver on that guarantee.
 Willpower is not static, and your capability of overriding the influence of the PIG can increase or decrease according to certain lawful principles.
 Local conditions such as negative emotional states or exhaustion can deplete this power.
 So, like an athlete, it is important to train hard to develop your strength and be vigilant for circumstances that would deplete it.